geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Above his head the yawning earth had closed, 33(

-Sunk was the wind, the waves in peace reposed ;
+Sunk was the wind, the waves in peace reposed;

 Surpassing Nature's law, the past might seem